What Hillary Clinton wrote in a letter to an 8-year-old who lost her bid for class president

 The Washington Post was the first to report on the letter, which Clinton spokesman Nick Merrill confirmed to CNN is authentic.

+Clinton wrote that she heard about Martha's experience running for class president through her father's posts on Facebook about the election.

-Martha told CNN she was "really excited" to receive Clinton's letter, dated December 6.
+Martha told CNN in a phone interview on Sunday that she was "really excited" to receive Clinton's letter, dated December 6.

 "It was really touching to know that Hillary Clinton herself sent me a letter," Martha told CNN.
 "That doesn't happen every day."